own-pt/harem/README.md

 There are few mistakes in the CDSegundoHAREMclassico.xml that I fixed manually before validation.
 The package implements two SAX parsers.
-The first one is responsable for transform all occurrence of "|" in text blocks inside <alt> tag to <bar/> tag.
-The second parser generate two text files for each document in the CDSegundoHAREMclassico.xml: one file with the raw text and other with the mentions and its character offsets.
+The first one is responsable for transform all occurrence of "|" in text blocks inside <code><alt></code> tag to
+<code><bar/></code> tag.
+The second parser generate two text files for
+each document in the CDSegundoHAREMclassico.xml: one file with the raw text and other with the mentions and its character offsets.